jmu201521121021/FaceDetector-Base-Yolov3-spp/README.md

 ## Training Data

-All Widerface data are into VOC format.Please click here to download data.
+All Widerface data are into VOC format.Please click [BaiduDrive](链接：https://pan.baidu.com/s/1AyGyDAR_15wkCqH4mD_nvw )  提取码：r4wc

 - if you want to make data into Voc format with yourself, please check `data_process/widerfaceToVoc.ipynb `